facebookresearch/vfusion3d/README.md

     # Export mesh
     python -m lrm.inferrer --export_mesh --resume ./checkpoints/vfusion3dckpt

     ```
+### Hints

+1. **Running out of GPU memory?**
+   - Try reducing the `--render_size` parameter to 256 or even 128.
+Note that this will degrade performance.

+2. **Unsatisfactory results?**
+   - This inference code works best with front view (or nearly front view) input images.
+Side views are generally supported, but may result in poorer outcomes.
+If this is the issue, see below.

+3. **Customizing for different viewing angle inputs:**
+   - Although the model supports input images from any viewing angle, you will need to modify `lrm/inferrer.py`, which can be a bit complex so it is usually not recommended.
+Specifically, adjust `canonical_camera_extrinsics` within `_default_source_camera`.
+To find the `canonical_camera_extrinsics` for the desired input image, follow these steps:

+   1. Use a front view image as the input to generate a video result.
+   2. Check `render_camera_extrinsics` inside `_default_render_cameras` along with the rendered video results.
+   3. Identify the view that closely matches the desired input image (in viewing angles).
+   4. Replace values of `canonical_camera_extrinsics` with the corresponding `render_camera_extrinsics`.
+   5. Run the inference code again with your desired input view.

 ## Acknowledgement

 - This inference code of VFusion3D heavily borrows from [OpenLRM](https://github.com/3DTopia/OpenLRM).